henryr/cap-faq/README.md

 one component; if that fails then message loss is usually total between two nodes.

+## When does a system have to give up C or A?

+The CAP Theorem only guarantees that there is _some_ circumstance in which a system must give up either C or A. Let's call that circumstance a _critical condition_.
+The theorem doesn't say anything about how likely that critical condition is.
+Both C and A are strong
+guarantees: they hold only if 100% of operations meet their requirements.
+A single inconsistent read, or unavailable write, invalidates either C or A.

+Since most distributed systems are long running, and may see millions of requests in their lifetime, the CAP Theorem tells us to be
+cautious: there's a good chance that you'll realistically hit one of these critical conditions, and it's prudent to understand how your system will fail to meet either C or A.

-7. Why do some people get annoyed when I characterise my system as CA?
+##.
+Why do some people get annoyed when I characterise my system as CA?

 Brewer's keynote, the Gilbert paper, and many other treatments, places C, A and P on an equal footing as desirable properties of an